Woolsey-Hill Wildfire Debris Removal

-Thomas Fire Debris Removal
+State and Local Fire Debris Removal Program

-To expedite recovery activities and ensure the safe removal of hazardous waste and fire debris, the county is coordinating with state to remove hazardous waste and fire debris from structures and properties damaged by the wildfire using the state Fire Debris Removal Program.
-There are two phases to this State program:
+To expedite recovery activities and ensure the safe removal of hazardous waste and fire debris, the County is coordinating with State agencies to remove hazardous waste and fire debris from structures and properties damaged by the wildfire using the State Fire Debris Removal Program.

-- Phase One: Household hazardous waste (HHW) removal – English | Español, and
+Phase 1: Household hazardous waste (HHW) removal

-- Phase Two: Debris and ash removal.
+Phase 2: Debris and ash removal.

-Phase One: Household Hazardous Waste Removal
+Phase 1: Household Hazardous Waste Removal

-Phase Two: Debris Removal and Property Clean-up
+Phase 2: Debris Removal and Property Clean-up